pmaji/practical-python-data-viz-guide/README.md

 ## Overview

-**Note:** *All views expressed on this site are my own and do not represent the opinions of any entity with which I have been, am now, or will be affiliated.*
+*All views expressed on this site are my own and do not represent the opinions of any entity with which I have been, am now, or will be affiliated.*

 This repository contains all materials related to a lecture / seminar I teach on practical data visualization with python.
 What I mean by "practical" is that the materials herein do not focus on one particularly library or data visualization method; rather, my goal is to empower the consumer of this content with the tools, heuristics, and methods needed to handle a wide variety of data visualization problems.